brutella/hkcam/README.md

 > diskutil unmountDisk /dev/rdisk3
 >
 > # copy image on disk3
-> sudo dd bs=1m if=~/Downloads/raspbian-stretch-lite-2018-11-13-hkcam-v0.0.3.img of=/dev/rdisk3 conv=sync
+> sudo dd bs=1m if=~/Downloads/raspbian-stretch-lite-2018-11-13-hkcam-v0.0.5.img of=/dev/rdisk3 conv=sync
 > ```

-3. add your WiFi credentials so that the Raspberry Pi can connect you WiFi
+3. add your WiFi credentials so that the Raspberry Pi can connect to your WiFi

 - create a new text file at `/Volumes/boot/wpa_supplicant.conf` with the following content
 ```sh